Loma Prieta Joint Union Elementary School District

 Loma Prieta Joint Union Elementary School District is a public school district based in Santa Clara County, California, United States.

 Residents of this school district are zoned to high schools in the Los Gatos-Saratoga Joint Union High School District.

 Schools

 The district operates one elementary school and one middle school.
 The district has no operating charter schools.

+Both schools were badly damaged by the Loma Prieta earthquake.
+They were mostly shut down for many years, but the administrative buildings were cleaned up and used for a home schooling program, Loma Prieta Independent Home Study.
+The site was razed and rebuilt in the late '90s and early 2000s, and both schools reopened as public schools at that time.

 Both schools are located at the single campus in rural Los Gatos.
 Use the mapping tool at left or click on the Earth symbols below to see a map showing all seven locations.